 We call it “science” because what we have learned is these things are predictable.
 They are the same.
 And so we say, Oh, that’s Mother Nature.
 That’s the first or second law of thermodynamics.
 And we observe all this consistency and God would say, Well, you can observe it.
 But it’s there and it’s consistent because I hold it together by the word of My power.
 I am the Creator and the Sustainer of all life.

 Second, it’s through people.
 God shows His faithfulness through, He made promises to Abraham and the patriarchs.
 Abraham, He said, “I am going to make you a great nation.”
 Now, can you imagine this one, little nomad guy running around in a tent – four thousand-plus years later, the nation of Israel?
 It has endured.

 Jesus said, “I will build My Church and the gates of hell can’t prevail against it.”
-And so you have got twelve, little followers and one betrays you and you start this big movement with one hundred and twenty people and you are going to change the world?
+And so you have got twelve little followers and one betrays you and you start this big movement with a hundred and twenty people and you are going to change the world?